sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 compromise with the statistics (this is possible when using the EEGLAB Corrmap plugin for clustering data; there is also a version of *kmean* that forces to use one component per cluster).
 Alternatively, remove components manually in clusters.

+### To do next

+Note that with only a few subjects and a few clusters (a necessary limitation, to be able to easily distribute the example), it may not be possible to find six consistent component clusters with uniform and easily identifiable natures.
+We have obtained much more satisfactory results clustering data from 15 to 30 or more subjects.

+After following this tutorial using the sample data, we recommend you create a study for a larger group of datasets, if available, whose properties you know well.
+Then try clustering components this study in several ways.
+Carefully study the consistency and properties of the generated component clusters to determine which method of clustering produces clusters adequate for your research purposes.